-The studentship will focus on data linked to SDGs 1 [Poverty], 2 [Food Security], 3 [Health] and 15 [Terrestrial Environments].
-Using Mexico and Peru as case-study countries, the studentship will ask the following research questions: what are the poverty, food security, health and environmental conservation outcomes of policies and interventions designed to address these four SDG challenges?
+I will focus on data linked to SDGs 1 [Poverty], 2 [Food Security], 3 [Health] and 15 [Terrestrial Environments].
+Using Peru as case-study country, to answer the following research questions: what are the poverty, food security, health and environmental conservation outcomes of policies and interventions designed to address these four SDG challenges?
 How are these different outcomes related and under what conditions are these outcomes synergistic or antagonistic?
 And, what is the optimal allocation of policy efforts to maximize SDG synergies?